Dry Needling Physical Therapy

 Chronic pain affects millions of people every day, whether it’s in the knee, shoulders, hips or back.
 Most live with the pain or spend time and money trying remedies that don’t deliver the best results.
 It’s an endless struggle.

 Trigger point therapy — also known as myofascial trigger point or neuromuscular therapy — is a different alternative.
-Available at your local physical therapy practice in NYC, trigger point therapy as a form of physical therapy for knee arthritis can treat your chronic pain.
+Available at your local physical therapy practice in Brooklyn, trigger point therapy as a form of physical therapy for knee arthritis can treat your chronic pain.
 It works because it focuses on detecting and releasing trigger points or especially sensitive spots in your body.

 Trigger points, found in your skeletal muscles, are locations in your body that generate pain when pressed.
 Typically, trigger points appear because of some trauma to the striated muscle’s fibers.
 Ironically, muscle pain can be relieved by trigger point therapy, which taps into those trigger points.